-Prescription Drug Coverage in Saskatchewan
+Saskatchewan Prescription Drug Coverage Laws (2026)

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Canadian federal statutes and official sources.
 Provincial information reflects each province's own legislation and court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-Every province has a public drug plan, but eligibility varies.
-Most cover seniors, social assistance recipients, and people with high drug costs relative to income.
+Every province runs a public drug plan, but eligibility varies wildly.
+Most cover seniors and social assistance recipients, and several catastrophic-coverage programs help people whose drug costs are large relative to income.

-• NIHB — Non-Insured Health Benefits for First Nations and Inuit
+- NIHB — Non-Insured Health Benefits for First Nations and Inuit

-• Veterans Affairs coverage
+- Veterans Affairs coverage

-• IFHP — Interim Federal Health Program for refugees
+- IFHP — Interim Federal Health Program for refugees

-• Coverage for federal inmates
+- Coverage for federal inmates

-The Pharmacare Act (2024) launched phase 1 of national pharmacare, covering contraceptives and diabetes medications.
-These benefits are rolling out through 2025-2026 via provincial bilateral agreements.
-About two-thirds of Canadians also have employer-sponsored drug coverage.
+The big recent shift is the Pharmacare Act (2024), which launched phase 1 of national pharmacare covering contraceptives and diabetes medications.
+The rollout runs through 2025-2026 via bilateral agreements with the provinces.
+About two-thirds of Canadians still have employer-sponsored drug coverage doing most of the work.

 When does it apply?

-• Eligibility depends on the specific program — provincial plans cover certain demographics, and national pharmacare phase 1 is rolling out gradually.
+- Eligibility depends on the program — provincial plans cover defined groups, and national pharmacare phase 1 is rolling out gradually.

-• About two-thirds of Canadians have some form of employer-provided drug coverage.
+- About two-thirds of Canadians have some form of employer-provided coverage on top.

 What to Do If You Can't Afford Prescription Drugs in Canada

-• Apply for your province's program — Trillium in Ontario, Fair PharmaCare in BC, or the equivalent in your province.
+- Apply to your province's program — Trillium in Ontario, Fair PharmaCare in BC, or the equivalent.

-• Ask your pharmacist about pharmacare coverage for diabetes medications and contraceptives under the new national program.
+- Ask your pharmacist about national pharmacare for diabetes medications and contraceptives — the rollout is uneven and pharmacies are the practical front line.

-• Register for NIHB if you are First Nations or Inuit.
+- Register for NIHB if you're First Nations or Inuit.

 What should you NOT do?